TeusM224/PF_Data06/README.md

 ## Objectives

-- Offer a tool capable of showing the number of restaurants in the surrounding area of a given hotel, including their classification in the reviews.
-This will allow us to identify if this area has the potential for the creation of a new restaurant, taking advantage of the lack of well-qualified restaurants in the area, or if otherwise there would be too much competition to start a new local in the area, in order to advise on the establishment of new restaurants that benefit from tourism.
+- Detailed analysis of the opinion of users in Google Maps on businesses related to tourism and leisure.

-- Create a tool (dashboard) for displaying the customer reviews, allowing filtering by type of business, with appropriate indicators to appreciate the level of acceptance of the business.
-This with the objective of presenting a detailed analysis of the opinion of users in Google Maps about hotels, restaurants and other businesses related to tourism and leisure.
+- Sentiment analysis, to predict which will be the business items that will grow (or decline) the most.

 - Create a tool that allows predicting whether or not a business will show growth, according to its characteristics and those of the environment.
 In order to know which lines of business will grow or decline.